Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md

 <!-- theme: example -->
 > encryptionBlockFields = card.cardData:16,card.nameOnCard:10,card.securityCode:3,card.expirationMonth:2,card.expirationYear:4

-### Step 3: Perfrom RSA encryption on encryption block
+---

-The merchant will have to use the generate key api to receive a base64 encoded encryption key that they will store themselves.
-This key is then used to encrypt the encryption block that was created in step 1
+### Step 3: Perfrom RSA Encryption

-Using public key previously retrieved from Commercehub.
+A [generate key](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Management.md#generate-key) request is required  to receive a base64 encoded encryption key.
+This key is used to encrypt the `encryptionBlock` that was created in step 1.

 ```javascript